 Since 2009, SAVE THE FROGS! has disbursed $99,799 in grants, to 47 amphibian conservationists in 16 countries (Argentina, Australia, Bangladesh, Brazil, Colombia, Estonia, Ghana, India, Liberia, Madagascar, Mexico, Nepal, Nigeria, Paraguay, Tanzania and the USA).
 We award these grants to talented conservationists who share our love of amphibians and our desire to protect them.
 SAVE THE … Continue reading SAVE THE FROGS!
 Grants

 SAVE THE FROGS!
 Travel Grants assist early career conservationists who require financial assistance to travel to professional conferences, educational trainings or field sites.

 Celebrated the last Saturday of April every year, Save The Frogs Day is the world’s largest day of amphibian education and conservation action.
 To ensure the success of our worldwide efforts, SAVE THE FROGS! offers Save The Frogs Day Grants to dedicated groups who are organizing Save The Frogs Day events and seeking financial assistance.

 SAVE THE FROGS! offers scholarships to dedicated environmental conservationists with financial needs.
-Scholarships cover the entire cost of SAVE THE FROGS!
-Membership, giving the recipient access to the SAVE THE FROGS!
-Community and a variety of educational resources and amphibious offerings available exclusively to members.
+Scholarships cover the cost of membership, giving the recipients access to the SAVE THE FROGS!
+Community and a variety of educational resources available exclusively to members.
+Continue reading SAVE THE FROGS!
+Scholarship Applications

 To further the amphibian conservation efforts of the 10th Annual Save The Frogs Day, we are pleased to announce a round of grants to assist groups who are organizing events and require financial assistance to make their event a success.
 SAVE THE FROGS! received award requests from 11 organizations from 7 countries, totaling $4,947.
 While, our original intent was to disburse $2,000 in awards, we have decided to disburse $2,500!
 These funds will be used to educate communities around the world about amphibian ecology and conservation!